youwen5/web/routes/writing/+parallelizing-this-website-for-free.typ

     .par_iter_mut()
 ```

+And we're done!
+In theory, our tree traversal is now going to run in parallel
+thanks to `rayon`.

+#btw[
-We do something very similar to parallelize the aforementioned query step.
+  We do something very similar to parallelize the query step as well.
+]

 = But was it faster?